Ovarian Reserve Test (AMH) - avi

-- Reliable Insights: Measures the Anti-Müllerian Hormone (AMH) and indicates your current egg reserve – a valuable guide for your family planning.
+- Reliable insights: Measures the Anti-Müllerian Hormone (AMH) and shows how large your egg reserve currently is – a valuable guide for your family planning.

-- Discreet & Convenient: Blood sample collection easily at home, analysis by a professional laboratory.
+- Discreet & convenient: Blood sample easily taken at home, evaluated by a professional laboratory.

-- Clear Feedback: Your results are presented clearly and compared with age-related normal ranges.
+- Clear feedback: Your results are clearly prepared and compared with age-dependent normal ranges.

-Good to Know: The AMH test provides you with important information about your ovarian reserve – a solid foundation for decisions regarding your family planning.
+Good to know: With the AMH test, you receive important information about your ovarian reserve – a solid basis for decisions regarding your family planning.

 avi begleitet Sie – besprechen Sie anschließend Ihre Ergebnisse einfach per Video mit Ihrer Ärztin oder Ihrem Arzt.